 The Act covers all employers, regardless of size but does not include employment of family members or domestic household workers.
 Employers may consider the reasons underlying an individual's status as unemployed when making employment decisions.
 Employers may also limit the applicant pool to their current employees.

 Retaliation prohibited.
-The Act prohibits employers from ...
+The Act prohibits ...